haskell/cabal/doc/getting-started.rst

 Installing Cabal
 ----------------

-The easiest and recommended way to install the ``cabal`` command-line tool on Linux, macOS, FreeBSD or Windows is through `ghcup <https://www.haskell.org/ghcup/>`__.
+The easiest and recommended way to install the :term:`cabal` command-line tool on Linux, macOS, FreeBSD or Windows is through `ghcup <https://www.haskell.org/ghcup/>`__.
 It installs the “Haskell toolchain”, which includes Cabal, the Haskell compiler `GHC <https://www.haskell.org/ghc/>`__